lamg/convff/README.md

 - `-v` convert files for a VCD player
 - `-x` convert files for a XVID player
 - `-t` convert files for a digital TV receiver device, that reads MKV files with H264 video and MP3 audio.
+- `-w` convert files to WEBM format trying to copy streams compatible with WEBM.
+- `-wo` convert files to WEBM with VP8 and Vorbis streams.
+- `-wc` convert files to WEBM with VP9 and Opus streams.

 ## Implementation